 Nova Scotia Oysters Rockefeller

-We live in a province with exceptional oysters.
-Nova Scotia boast numerous oysters farms along our shores, and the colder months are the ideal time to have them at their peak.
+We live in a province with exceptional oysters and numerous oyster farms along our shores.
 Nova Scotia Oysters Rockefeller, which is just another way to describe an oyster that has been baked with a garnish, is a delicious introduction to oysters for those who might be wary of eating them raw.
 Once baked they become firm and rich, making for a delicious appetizer paired with a glass of Tidal Bay or a martini.

 |12||Nova Scotia oysters, shucked|